 Ancient Greeks considered dinner to be the most important and enjoyable meal of the day, and it often contained many vegetables, grains, and fish.

-Regarding their meats, it was not often consumed in ancient Greece.
-In their diet, the ancient Greeks showed a particular preference for pork and veal, while they rarely ate goat or lamb.
+Regarding meat, it was in fact not often consumed in ancient Greece.
+In their diet, the ancient Greeks showed a particular affinity for pork and veal while they rarely ate goat or lamb.

-They also loved hunting, especially small birds such as thrush and quail, but they were not averse to taking deer as well, so venison was not unheard of at the ancient Greek table.
+They also loved hunting, especially small birds such as thrush and quail, but they were not averse to hunting deer as well, so venison was not unheard of at the ancient Greek table.